Animal Hospital Policies

 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Emergency cases shall always receive top priority, which is why occasional appointment delay is inevitable.
 Please realize that we make a sincere attempt to see each client on time.
 Drop Offs

-For the safety of all patients in our care, we require that all vaccinations be up to date for drop off appointments, surgery patients and all boarding guests.
+For the safety of all patients in our care, we require that all vaccinations be up to date for drop off appointments and surgery patients.
 These vaccinations must be administered by a licensed veterinarian.
 Cats: Rabies, Feline Distemper, Dogs: Rabies, Canine Distemper, and Bordetella.

 For your convenience, "drop-off" appointments are available.
 A "drop off" means you can bring your pet at a time that works best for you and leave him/her with us for a few hours.
 Usually we will ask you to drop off sometime in the morning so our doctors can examine the patient between appointments or at the time purposely reserved for admitted patients.
 You will need to plan for a doctor consultation at time of pick-up.